cybercampus-se/cybercampus-se.github.io/content/docs/thesis/open/25-01-hacking-smart-energy-gateways.md

 ## 8. Conclusion

-This research will provide valuable insights into the security of the CheckWatt CM10 energy gateway, identifying potential vulnerabilities and offering recommendations to mitigate them.
+This research will provide valuable insights into the security of the Raspberry Pi Compute Module embedded on an energy gateway, identifying potential vulnerabilities and offering recommendations to mitigate them.
 The findings will contribute to enhancing the security of IoT devices in the energy sector, safeguarding critical infrastructure and user data.

 ## 9. References

-- CheckWatt AB - *Datasheet CheckWatt CM10*.
 - Additional scholarly articles and resources on IoT security and vulnerability analysis.

 </details>